05 November 2009

 We expect sales growth in our European Retail businesses in the fourth quarter as business development measures take effect, although external market conditions are still difficult to predict.

-The European Retail business now operates under new management structure, and is working to achieve the planned benefits of the Long-Term Savings model.
+The European Retail business now operates under a new management structure, and is working to achieve the planned benefits of the Long-Term Savings model.
 We are aligning our products and structure in order to drive growth, efficiencies and scale gains, and in addition improve capital management.

 LONG-TERM SAVINGS: US Life